 Data for: Three kinds of rising-falling contours in German wh-questions: Evidence from form and function

-Abstract: The intonational realization of utterances is generally characterized by an abundance of regional as well as inter- and intra-speaker variability in f0.
-Category boundaries thus remain “fuzzy”, and it is non-trivial how the (continuous) acoustic space maps onto (discrete) pitch accent categories.
-The present study focuses on three types of rising-falling contours in wh-questions, which differ in the tonal alignment of L(ow) and H(igh) tones with respect to the stressed syllable.
-Two of these rising-falling contours have been described in different intonational systems in German, with differences in tonal alignment between speakers from Northern vs. Southern Germany.
-A third contour with a distinct alignment pattern has recently been reported to occur in German rhetorical questions.
-Here we take a fresh look at nuclear rising-falling contours in German, testing their distinctiveness in form and function under consideration of regional variation.
-In Experiment 1 (form), we used a delayed imitation paradigm to test whether Northern and Southern German speakers can imitate three distinct rising-falling contours in wh-questions.
-The three contours presented in the experiment were all nuclear rising-falling contours, modelled after production data: two established pitch accent types, described as L+H* and L*+H in the German ToBI system.
-L+H* has a high-pitched stressed syllable and a low leading tone aligned in the pretonic syllable and L*+H a low-pitched stressed syllable and a high trailing tone in the posttonic syllable.
-The third accent had both L and H aligned within the stressed syllable (henceforth, (LH)*, own notation).
-In Experiment 2 (function), we used a free association task to investigate whether listeners interpret the pragmatic meaning of these three contours differently.
-Imitation results showed that German speakers – both from the North and the South – re-produced the three contours with a small but significant effect of regional variety such that contours produced by speakers from the North were slightly more distinct than those by speakers from the South.
-In the meaning task, listeners from both varieties attributed distinct meanings to the (LH)* accent as opposed to the two established ToBI accents (L+H*, L*+H).
-Taken together, combined evidence from form (Experiment 1) and function (Experiment 2) suggests that three distinct contours can be found in the acoustic and perceptual space of German rising-falling contours.
-Implications on whether we are dealing with phonological categories or consistent gradual modification that is applied in a meaningful way are discussed.
+Abstract: The intonational realization of utterances is generally characterized by regional as well as inter- and intra-speaker variability in f0.
+Category boundaries thus remain “fuzzy” and it is non-trivial how the (continuous) acoustic space maps onto (discrete) pitch accent categories.
+We focus on three types of rising-falling contours, which differ in the alignment of L(ow) and H(igh) tones with respect to the stressed syllable.
+Most of the intonational systems on German have described two rising accent categories, e.g., L+H* and L*+H in the German ToBI system.
+L+H* has a high-pitched stressed syllable and a low leading tone aligned in the pre-tonic syllable; L*+H a low-pitched stressed syllable and a high trailing tone in the post-tonic syllable.
+There are indications for the existence of a third category which lies between these two categories, with both L and H aligned within the stressed syllable, henceforth termed (LH)*.
+In the present paper, we empirically investigate the distinctiveness of three rising-falling contours (L+H*, (LH)*, and L*+H, all with a subsequent low boundary tone) in German wh-questions.
+We employ an approach that addresses both the form and the function of the contours, also taking regional variation into account.
+In Experiment 1 (form), we used a delayed imitation paradigm to test whether Northern and Southern German speakers can imitate the three rising-falling contours in wh-questions as distinct contours.
+In Experiment 2 (function), we used a free association task to investigate whether listeners interpret the pragmatic meaning of the three contours differently.
+Imitation results showed that German speakers – both from the North and the South – re-produced the three contours.
+There was a small but significant effect of regional variety such that contours produced by speakers from the North were slightly more distinct than those by speakers from the South.
+In the association task, listeners from both varieties attributed distinct meanings to the (LH)* accent as opposed to the two ToBI accents L+H* and L*+H. Combined evidence from form and function suggests that three distinct contours can be found in the acoustic and perceptual space of German rising-falling contours.
 This dataset provides supplementary materials.